Chain pickerel

-The chain pickerel (Esox niger) is a species of freshwater fish in the pike family (family Esocidae) of order Esociformes.
+The chain pickerel (Esox niger), also known as Jackfish, Mud Pike, or Southern Pike is a species of freshwater fish in the pike family (family Esocidae) of order Esociformes.
 The chain pickerel and the American pickerel (E. americanus) belong to the Esox genus of pike.

 Taxonomy

 French naturalist Charles Alexandre Lesueur described the chain pickerel in 1818.
 Its species name is the Latin word niger "black".